uio-bmi/compairr/README.md

 # vdjsearch

 The command line tool `vdjsearch` can be used to compare two sets of immune receptor repertoires.
-Each set can contain many repertoires (~1000) and each repertoire can contain many sequences (~100000).

-The tool will find the sequences in the two sets that are similar and output a matrix with results.
+It can also be used to cluster the sequences in a repertoire.

+## General options

+Use the `-h` or `--help` option to show some help information.

+Run the program with `-v` or `--version` for version information.

+The code is multi-threaded.
+The number of threads may be specified with the `-t` or `--threads` option.

+The results will be written to standard out (stdout) unless a file name has been specified with the `-o` or `--output-file` option.

+While the program is running it will print some status and progress information to standard error (stderr) unless a log file has been specified with the `-l` or `--log` option.

 The user can specify whether 0, 1 or 2 differences are allowed when comparing sequences, using the option `-d` or `--differences`.
-To allow indels (insertions or deletions) the option `-i` or `--indels` may be specified, otherwize only substitutions are allowed.
+To allow indels (insertions or deletions) the option `-i` or `--indels` may be specified, otherwise only substitutions are allowed.
 By default, no differences are allowed.
+The `-i` option is allowed only when d=1.

 The V and J genes specified for each sequence must also match, unless the `-g` or `--ignore-genes` option is in effect.

+## Computing overlap between two repertoire sets

+To compute the overlap between two repertoire sets, use the `-m` or `--matrix` option.

+For each of the two repertoire sets there must an input file of tab-separated values.
+The two input files are specified on the command line without any preceeding option letter.

+Each set can contain many repertoires (~1000) and each repertoire can contain many sequences (~100000).

+The tool will find the sequences in the two sets that are similar and output a matrix with results.

-The similar sequences of each sample in each set are found.
+The similar sequences of each sample in each set are found by comparing the sequences and their V and J genes.
 Their frequencies is taken into account and a matrix is output containing a value for each combination of samples in the two sets.
 The value is the sum of the products of the frequency of the two sequences that match in the two samples.
 If the option `-f` or `--ignore-frequency` is specified, the frequency information is ignored and all frequencies set to 1.0.

-There is a bug in the code affecting the case when 2 differences and indels are allowed at the same time.
-That combination is therefore currently disabled and it is probably not useful anyway.

-The code is multi-threaded.
-The number of threads may be specified with the `-t` or `--threads` option.

-Run the program with `-v` or `--version` for version information.

-Use the `-h` or `--help` option to show some help information.

-While the program is running it will print some status and progress information to standard error (stderr) unless a log file has been specified with the `-l` or `--log` option.
+The output will be a matrix of values in a tab-separated plain text file.
+Two different formats can be selected.

+In the default format, the first line contains the text "#sample" followed by the sample names in the second set.
+The following lines contains the sample name in the first set, followed by the values corresponding to the comparison of this sample with each of the samples in the second set.

+An alternative output format is used when the `-a` or `--alternative` option is specified.
+It will write the results in a three column format with the sample names from set 1 and set 2 in the two first columns, respectively, and the value in the third column.
+There will be one line for each combination of sample names in the sets.

+## Clustering the sequences in a repertoire

+To cluster the sequences in one repertoire, use the `-c` or `--cluster` option.

+One input file in the tab-separated format must be specified on the command line.

+The tool will cluster the sequences using single linkage hierarchical clustering, according to the specified distance and indel options (`-d`, `--distance`, `-i`, `--indels`).
+The V and J genes will be taken into account unless the `-g` or `--ignore-genes` option is specified.

+The output will be in a similar format as the input file, but preceeded with two additonal columns.
+The first column will contain a cluster number, starting at 1.
+The second column will contain the size of the cluster.

 ## Input files

-For each of the two repertoires there must an input file of tab-separated values.
-The two input files are specified on the command line without any preceeding option letter.
 The files must contain one line per sequence.
 The five columns are:

 1. Amino acid sequence (single letter code)
 2. Frequency (floating point number, exponent allowed)
 3. V gene name
 4. J gene name
-5. Sample name
+5. Sample, repertoire or sequence name

 See below for an example.
 The program is currently a bit picky on the input.

-## Output file

-The output file is also a plain text file with tab-separated values, containing the output matrix.
-The first line contains the text "#sample" followed by the sample names in the second set.
-The following lines contains the sample name in the first set, followed by the values corresponding to the comparison of this sample with each of the samples in the second set.
-The output is written to standard out (stdout) unless a file name has been specified with the `-o` or `--output-file` option.

 ## Command line options

 ```
-vdjsearch 0.0.3 - Immune repertoire analysis
+vdjsearch 0.0.4 - Immune repertoire analysis

-Usage: vdjsearch [OPTIONS] TSVFILE1 TSVFILE2
+Usage: vdjsearch [OPTIONS] TSVFILE1 [TSVFILE2]

+Commands:
+ -h, --help                  display this help and exit
+ -v, --version               display version information
+ -m, --matrix                compute overlap matrix between two sets
+ -c, --cluster               cluster sequences in one repertoire

 General options:
  -d, --differences INTEGER   number (0-2) of differences accepted (0)
- -i, --indels                        allow insertions or deletions (no)
+ -i, --indels                allow insertions or deletions
  -f, --ignore-frequency      ignore frequency / read count information
  -g, --ignore-genes          ignore V and J gene information
- -h, --help                          display this help and exit
  -t, --threads INTEGER       number of threads to use (1)
- -v, --version                       display version information and exit

 Input/output options:
+ -a, --alternative           output overlap results in column format
- -l, --log FILENAME                  log to file, not to stderr
+ -l, --log FILENAME          log to file (stderr)
- -o, --output-file FILENAME          output results to file (stdout)
+ -o, --output FILENAME       output results to file (stdout)
 ```

-## Example
+## Example - Repertoire overlap

 Let's use two simple input files.
 The first is `seta.tsv`: